brack3t/brack3t.github.com/posts/change_audit_workflow.rst

 beginning data of the record.
 We fetch the instance, update our initial data with its values, and then pass it on through to the form.

-Once the form is valid, a method I don't show called ``form_valid``, we log the change in our logger, send a message to the user through Django's ``messages`` app, and then our ``post`` method gets called.
+Once the form is valid, in a method I don't show called ``form_valid``, we log the change in our logger, send a message to the user through Django's ``messages`` app, and then our ``post`` method gets called.
 Learning the workflow order of ``CreateView`` and ``UpdateView`` (and, ultimately, ``FormView``) will save you a huge amount of time when you start customizing these things.
 In our